 When and where do we meet, and what happens?

-Our Trustee Board meets every 2 months at The Unit (36-42 Helmton Road).
+Our Trustee Board will meet every 2 months at The Unit.
 Expect to be greeted by friendly, smiling faces, cups of tea/coffee, and of course those all important cakes and biscuits.

 We then run through a set agenda with a reports from the following re the last 8 weeks, and anything they want to happen in the future: Chairperson, Explorers, Treasurer, Vehicles, Hire, Fundraising.
 It only takes about an hour, depending on what we need to discuss and agree on.